Is the Northside Safe? (The 2026 Edmonton Reality Check)

 2. Where the “Safety” Perception Comes From

 The Northside often gets a bad rap because it contains some of the city’s oldest infrastructure.
 Neighborhoods like Alberta Avenue or McCaulley have historically faced challenges with “problem properties.”
+While dismantling these out-of-province safety myths, we also highlight several Northern communities that actively made our list of the top neighborhoods to buy a home in Edmonton for 2025.

 - The 2026 Shift: The City of Edmonton’s Problem Property Initiative has been highly active, securing hundreds of unsafe buildings and reducing structural fires by 31%.
 This is slowly changing the “feel” of central-north neighborhoods.